Wolfrax/spots/README.md

 Messages decoded are displayed either in a serialised format on standard output or in a tabular format depending on preference.

-Some statistics is collected
+Some statistics is collected.

 ## Dependencies

-Spots uses [pyrtlsdr](https://github.com/roger-/pyrtlsdr) to read samples.
+Spots uses [pyrtlsdr](https://github.com/roger-/pyrtlsdr) v0.2.0 to read samples.
 Use the installation description to install this.

 pyrtlsdr is wrapper for rtlsdr library, so this needs to be installed.